tchamalsha/News-application/README.md

 # News application

-This application shows the latest news fetched from an API.
+This news Application shows the latest news fetched from an API.

 ## Recommended IDE Setup